-Researchers develop new tools to better treat ADHD patients in early stagesOctober 26th, 2012 in Attention deficit disorders /
+Researchers develop new tools to better treat ADHD patients in early stagesOctober 26, 2012 in Medicine & Health / Attention deficit disorders

 Mayo Clinic researchers are presenting new findings on the early treatment of child and adolescent attention deficit hyperactivity disorder this week at the American Academy of Childhood and Adolescent Psychiatry annual meeting in San Francisco.
 They include a method to get better input from parents and teachers of children who are being diagnosed with ADHD for the first time—allowing for more effective treatment upon the first consultation.
 Researchers also showed how a tool can help clinicians better diagnose and treat children who have both ADHD and oppositional defiance disorder.